Chiko685/Customer-Segmentation-using-K-Means-Clustering/README.md

 # 💡 Key Insights

       * K-Means identified 5 clear customer groups with distinct behaviors.
       * We can see the cluster no.0 with Age = 32, have a high Annual Income and hig Spending Score = 82 compare to other cluster.
       So the company might want to centainly look at the cluster no.0 before generate any campaigns.
       * Cluster no.0 presents 54% shoppers are women and we should look for ways to attract these customers using marketing campaign ,targeting popular items in this cluster
-      * But there is one cluster (no.3) also have a high Spending Score =79 with the lowest Annual Income.
+      * But there is one cluster (no.3) also have a high Spending Score =79 with the lowest Annual Income and Age =25.
       This needs to run a deep research.
 Might be the customer of this cluster only had their purchase for discount, promotion etc.
       * Others show low-spending segments that may need different strategies.